wifi-halow/wifi-halow.github.io/index.md

 In this <a href="https://en.wikipedia.org/wiki/4TU">4TU</a> Workshop on WiFi HaLow, we invite four well-known European HaLow/WiFi researchers and industrial leaders to share their latest research findings, insights, and commercialization results/experience on WiFi HaLow as well as open-source WiFi prototyping.
 We aim to bring together researchers to discuss and brainstorm the future opportunities and challenges of the promising long-range WiFi HaLow technology.

-The workshop is sponsored by <a href="https://www.4tu.nl/nirict/">4TU.NIRICT</a> and will be organized <i>online</i> using Zoom. <strong>Come and join us!
+The workshop will be organized <i>online</i> using Zoom. <strong>Come and join us!
 Please register <a href="https://docs.google.com/forms/d/e/1FAIpQLSeQqMgQumOwpMRBjGOZkt_A1NHiaYYnb9O1u0x3ojywBUFuRQ/viewform?usp=pp_url">here</a> first!</strong> If you cannot open the registration link, please email your name + affiliation to both qingzhi.liu@wur.nl and qing.wang@tudelft.nl with the prefix “[4TU HaLow Workshop]”.

+The workshop is sponsored by <a href="https://www.4tu.nl/nirict/">4TU.NIRICT</a> through the project "Intelligent Long-range WiFi".

 ### **Workshop Program (16 December 2021)**